The Alfred Denny Museum was established in 1905 and named in 1950, after the university’s first professor of biology.

 In 2012 the Alfred Denny Museum was rejuvenated in preparation for the museum's first opening to public which took place as part of the Festival of the Mind.

 It was achieved through the efforts of a team of student volunteers led by then post-graduate student Louise Heaton, Dr Lynne Fox, the University Heritage Officer, and Professor Tim Birkhead, who was the museum's curator until 2018.

 A brand new glass foyer ensures all displays and exhibits are now always visible to the student body.

-Today the museum has been reduced in size and relocated to a room in the modern Alfred Denny Building which houses the Department of Animal and Plant Sciences.
+Today the museum has been reduced in size and relocated to a room in the modern Alfred Denny Building.

 A world top-100 university